Posted by Sam Schepis in Weight Loss

-We don’t need to overcomplicate your diet, and you don’t need to overhaul your life in order to be successful in changing your body composition.
+We don’t need to overcomplicate your diet, and you don’t need to overhaul your life to be successful in changing your body composition.

-With this in mind, we will propose a framework for you to build a simple diet for you.
-Building on your current typical eating habits, behaviours, needs and preferences, to make small and meaningful changes to improve your chances of sustained fat loss success.
+With this in mind, we will propose a framework for you to build a simple diet for.
+Building on your current typical eating habits, behaviours, needs and preferences, make small and meaningful changes to improve your chances of sustained fat loss success.

 We have all heard the statistic “95% of diets fail”.
 Whether entirely true or not, it makes question why.
 Adherence is by far the biggest player for long term diet success (presuming we have energy balance sorted).

 If you are unable to adhere to your diet long term, sustained fat loss becomes nearly impossible.
 Dietary restraint moves on a continuum from flexibility - rigidity.
 We need to work out the right balance of flexibility and rigidity that works for your needs.